How to Enjoy Theatre From the Comfort of Your Own Home.

 8) Fan of Hamilton will like this one.
 Lin Manuel Miranda wrote a s14 minute musical named ’21 Chump Street.’
 He has made this available on You Tube and it stars him and Anthony Ramos.

 9) Chichester Festival Theatre have made available some of their archive footage.
-Flowers for Mrs Harris was the first one to be made available.
-Currently screening is The Midnight Gang which is on until 29th May.
-After this is their unique production of Beauty and The Beast.
+So far they have screen Flowers for Mrs Harris and The Midnight Gang.
+Currently screening is their unique production of Beauty and The Beast.

 10) Timpson the Musical was one of the musicals I really wanted to see at the Edinburgh Fringe last year and with a running time of under 1hour and 20 minutes it is an easy short show to watch.
 They have now released the full show on YouTube.
 Watch it here for free.